nathanielgreen/chromebooks_and_linux/README.md

    of enabling developer mode.
 This may take a while (15ish minutes), and will also wipe you local data.
 4. Once it's done, the screen with the exclamation point will reappear.
-Leave it alone untill it boots into ChromeOS.
+Leave it alone until it boots into ChromeOS.

 ## 2. Install Crouton
 <div id="id=tutorialcrouton" />